deepanshs/mrsimulator/docs/introduction/getting_started.rst

 Methods
 -------

-A :ref`method_documentation` object describes an NMR method.
+A :ref:`method_documentation` object describes an NMR method.
 For this introduction, we will use the :py:class:`~mrsimulator.method.lib.BlochDecaySpectrum`, which is one of the pre-defined methods.
-Some attributes of the Method still need to be provided, as seen below.
+Some attributes of the Method need to be provided, as shown below.

 .. plot::
  :context: close-figs